NuHepMC/Spec/docs/Specification.md

 * kLabFrame may not be the best name if there must be one yet other vertices defined within the lab frame are allowed, maybe change to kNuclearTargetVertex.

+* Expunge any reference to c++ objects/methods defined in this package and define the specification only in terms of HepMC3 objects.

 # Abstract

 # Introduction